 Between January and April in the year 1930, the value of stocks rose 13 percent.
 Then at the end of April the price of stocks began to decline again.
-The economy was declining, and President Herbert Hoover opposed the view among bankers that the economy should be allowed to deflate.
+Production and consumer buying were declining, and President Herbert Hoover opposed the view among bankers that the economy should be allowed to deflate.
 Hoover urged action.
 He approved a program in which the federal government had a few buildings built, and he urged state and local governments to accelerate their spending.
 From railroad and utility companies he acquired promises of investments.
 He called conferences of industrial and labor leaders and obtained from them pledges to maintain employment and production levels and to avoid strikes.
 But the economy continued to slide.
-Businesses felt compelled to respond to markets -- including the labor market -- and they cut production and wages.
-Some financiers called for more government spendig.
+Businesses felt compelled to respond to markets – including the labor market – and they cut production and wages more.
+Some financiers called for more government spending.
 There were other financiers who saw reduced wages as a blessing that would improve discipline and character.

-People of wealth were pulling their money out of the economy.
+Investors – also known as risk-takers – were pulling their money out of the economy, away from risk.
 Unemployment was rising, and consumers had less money to spend, adding to the downward spiral.
 Bankruptcies were more numerous.
-Bank loans were not being re-paid.
+Bank loans were not being repaid.
 There was no federally guaranteed depositors insurance to inspire depositor confidence.
 In 1929 there had been 659 bank failures.
 That number in 1930 rose to 1,352.
 In November 1930 a run on banks started in the city of Nashville and swept through the South.

 The congressional elections in 1930 reduced the Republicans in the House of Representatives to a majority of just six, and their majority in the Senate was reduced to one.
 At the end of the year, calls for more government action increased.
 Congress passed a law allocating 116 million dollars for public works and 45 million for drought relief.
 Fundamentally the government was aiming at a balanced budget, while Hoover spoke of the public works project as a "new experiment in our economic life" and an "advance in economic thought and a service to our people."

-In June 1931, Hoover addressed the growing problem of international debt, and he electrified the world by proposing a one-year moratorium on all payments on reparations and other intergovernmental debts.
-He rejected calls from the U.S. Chamber of Commerce and the National Civic Federation for restoring economic order through compulsory, private cartels.
+In June 1931, Hoover addressed the growing problem of international debt.
+In the interest of people and companies being able to buy things, he electrified the world by proposing a one-year moratorium on all payments on reparations and other intergovernmental debts.
+He rejected calls from the US Chamber of Commerce and the National Civic Federation for restoring economic order through compulsory, private cartels.
 And he opposed a bill that would allow veterans to borrow against a pension fund, Hoover calling the bill a "breach of fundamental principle."

-In Washington D.C., 3,000 Communists staged a "hunger march."
-In rural America farmers were joining together to prevent insurance companies from foreclosing their neighbors' farms.
-In the spring of 1932, 15 to 20,000 unemployed veterans camped out in a park in Washington D.C. demanding full payment of the bonus promised them for serving in World War I, and they were dispersed by the U.S. army.
+In Washington DC, 3,000 Communists staged a "hunger march."
+In rural America farmers were more focused on specifics.
+They joined together to prevent insurance companies from foreclosing their neighbors' farms.
+In the spring of 1932, 15 to 20,000 unemployed veterans camped out in a park in Washington D.C. demanding full payment of the bonus promised them for serving in World War I, and they were dispersed by the US army.

 In Europe, many were blaming the Depression on the United States for withdrawing loans even to sound European enterprises.
 And people blamed the United States for cutting back on imports and for failing as the world's leading creditor nation.